 Though wireless routers are far more convenient, they're not as efficient as ever-tangling ethernet cables.
 If you use one, here are some things to watch out for:

-Needy neighbours.
-Failing to encrypt and password-protect your wireless network makes it available to anybody nearby, so don't be surprised if they take up the offer and use up some of your precious bandwidth, slowing you down in the process, not to mention the security issues with this.
+Failing to encrypt and password-protect your wireless network makes it available to anybody nearby, so don't be surprised if they take up the offer and use up some of your precious bandwidth.
+Not only will this slow your connection, there's also the security issues to think of.

-Electrical interference.
 Like all wireless devices, routers are prone to interference, so placement is important.
 Nearby electrical equipment is the first thing to sort.
-Try switching everything bar the router off then do another speed test to see if it makes a difference.
+Try switching everything bar the router off, then do another speed test to see if it makes a difference.

 Cordless phones, baby monitors, home security equipment and even microwaves can interfere, so try to place these away from your router.